QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 A corresponding evolution is found irrespective of the details of the fluctuations in the initial conditions.
-Fig.~\ref{fig:Modes} shows the example of the gauge-invariant longitudinal pressure-pressure correlation function for different rapidity wave numbers $\nu$, averaged over transverse coordinates, as a function of time~\cite{Berges:2012cj}.
-The evolution starts from initial conditions with simplified initial fluctuations taken as an additive contribution to the strong background gauge fields.
-While primary unstable modes at non-zero rapidity wave number exhibit quasi-exponential amplification first, secondary instabilities with enhanced growth rates set in with a delay for higher momentum modes due to the nonlinear processes described above.
-Subsequently the instability propagates towards higher momenta until saturation occurs and the system exhibits a much slower dynamics~\cite{Romatschke:2006nk,Berges:2012cj}.
+Figure~\ref{fig:Modes} shows the example of the gauge-invariant longitudinal pressure-pressure correlation function for different rapidity wave numbers $\nu$, averaged over transverse coordinates, as a function of time~\cite{Berges:2012cj}.
+The evolution starts at initial conditions with simplified initial fluctuations taken as an additive contribution to the strong background gauge fields.
+While primary unstable modes at non-zero rapidity wave number exhibit quasi-exponential amplification first, secondary instabilities with enhanced growth rates set in with a delay for higher momentum modes due to the previously described nonlinear processes.
+Subsequently the instability propagates toward higher momenta until saturation occurs and the system exhibits a much slower dynamics~\cite{Romatschke:2006nk,Berges:2012cj}.
 This behavior is similar to that observed in non-expanding gauge theories \cite{Berges:2007re,Berges:2008zt} and cosmological models for scalar field evolution~\cite{Berges:2002cz}.